mitre-attack/attack-datasources/README.md

 ## **How Data Source Objects Can Support Security Operations?**

 ### **Identification of Relevant Data Sources and Components**
 A common questions regarding ATT&CK data sources is *What data source or component can help me to develop detections for most techniques?* The definition of coverage metrics is something the community has been working on since the initial release of the framework.
-Therefore, measuring the number of techniques per data source is always a good starting point.
+This is a complex problem, but one starting point is to measure the number of listed techniques associated with each data source.

 <img src="docs/images/relevant_data_components.jpg" width=800>

 The image above shows that, considering all platforms and tactics within the Enterprise matrix, *command execution*, *process creation*, and *file modification* are a good starting point when analyzing most (sub)techniques.

-### **Identification of Relevant Data Sources and Components: A Network Perspective**
+### **Identification of Relevant Data Sources and Components: A Graph Perspective**
 Another way to represent the interaction among techniques, data sources and components is by using a network graph.
 Using *Python* libraries such as *NetworkX* and *Matplotlib*, we can create a visualization that will support our analysis.

 <img src="docs/images/network_graph.jpg" width=800>

-The image above shows the interaction among sub-techniques and recommended data sources and components under [T1134 - Access Token Manipulation](https://attack.mitre.org/techniques/T1134/) technique for Desense Evasion (Tactic) in Windows (Platform) environments.
+The image above shows the interaction among sub-techniques and recommended data sources and components under the [T1134 - Access Token Manipulation](https://attack.mitre.org/techniques/T1134/) technique for Defense Evasion (Tactic) in the Windows (Platform) environments.

 ### **Representation of Adversary Behavior**
-Data components gives us context of the activity or metadata related to network security concepts recommended as data sources by the ATT&CK framework.
+Data components gives us specific context of the activity or metadata related to network security concepts recommended as data sources by the ATT&CK framework.

-For instance, let's say the *Process* data source is recommended for the detection of *T1543.003 Create or Modifiy System Process / Windows Service* technique.
-Without any other security context, the first question that might come to your mind is *what information about a process is required?*.
-The following image shows some of the available option by using components:
+For instance, let's say the *Process* data source is recommended for the detection of the *[T1543.003 - Create or Modify System Process: Windows Service](https://attack.mitre.org/techniques/T1543/003/)* technique.
+Without any other security context, the first question that might come to your mind is *what information about a process is required?* The following image shows some of the available option by using data components:

 <img src="docs/images/process_data_components_example.jpg" width=800>

-Each data component represents activity and/or information generated within a network environment because of actions or behaviors performed by a user or a potential adversary.
+Each data component represents activity and/or information generated within a network environment because of actions or behaviors performed by a potential adversary.
 The ATT&CK framework (v9) now provides data components that can help you to represent specific actions or behaviors related to a technique.
 According to the framework, the **creation of processes** and **execution of operating system's API calls** are a good starting point from a Process perspective.

 <img src="docs/images/attck_T1543-003.jpg" width=800>

 ### **Identification of Relevant Security Events**
 At the beginning of this document, we mentioned that the main goal of this project was to **connect the defensive data in ATT&CK with how operational defenders analyze potential adversaries/ behaviors**.
-Even though the scope of this project does not consider mapping security events to data components and relationships, we believe that the information provided by data source objects can help you to identify relevant security data that should be collected in your environemnt in order to expedite the development of effective detections.
+Even though the scope of this project does not consider mapping security events to data components and relationships, we believe that the information provided by data source objects can help you to identify relevant security data that should be collected in your environment in order to expedite the development of effective detections.

 <img src="docs/images/Sub_Technique_Data_Components.jpg" width=800>

-For example, the framework considers *Process/Process Creation* s a recommended data source for *[T1543.003 - Create or Modify System Process: Windows Service](https://attack.mitre.org/techniques/T1543/003/)* technique.
-The most important  question here is *What security events logs can give me context about the creation of a process?*.
-For Windows platform environments, Security Auditing event 4688 and Sysmon event 1 can help us to cover this data source recommendation.
+For example, the framework considers *Process: Process Creation* as a recommended data source for the *[T1543.003 - Create or Modify System Process: Windows Service](https://attack.mitre.org/techniques/T1543/003/)* technique.
+The important question here is *What security events logs can give me context about the creation of a process?* For example, on the Windows platform environments Security Auditing event 4688 and Sysmon event 1 can help us to cover this data source recommendation.
 The image above shows an example of security events mapped to other recommended data sources for the same technique.

 ## **Where are the New Data Sources Objects Stored?**
-V9 of the ATT&CK framework contains only data components as part of the new metadata for sata sources.
+V9 of the ATT&CK framework contains only data components as part of the new metadata for data sources.
 However, you can find our current Data Source Objects [here](https://github.com/mitre-attack/attack-datasources/tree/main/contribution).
-We are storing this new metadata using YAML files, but in the future it will be store within our TAXII Server in STIX format.
+We are storing this new metadata using YAML files, but in the future it will be stored in STIX.

 ```yaml
 name: Process